-Thus far, we have avoided speaking of one of the principal features of the Board, the Ladder.
-It extends from the Scripture open on the Pedestal to the Glory, which represents the Deity; and in the Masonic symbolism, it is said to be Jacob's Ladder.
-We consider the ladder together with another symbol, the Point-within-a-Circle-Bounded-by-Two-Parallel-Lines which is shown on the face of the Pedestal or Atar.
-Why should we consider these two symbols together?
-Because in many early Masonic drawings they appear together as if they have some connection.
-Consider the Two Parallel Lines first.
-They, like the Doric and Corinthian columns, represent paired opposites, active and passive qualities.
+In many early Masonic drawings such as Figure 6, the Frontise Piece to Masonic Miscellanies, they appear together as if they have some connection.
+Consider the two parallel lines; like the Doric and Corinthian columns, represent paired opposites, active and passive qualities.
 Why?
-Because in Masonic symbolism they are associated with the Saints John, and the Baptist's Day is Mid-summer, and the Evangelist's Day is Mid-Winter.
-In the English constitution which has de-Christianized its symbolic structure, the lines are said to represent Moses (the Prophet) and Solomon (the Lawgiver), which is substantially the same idea.
+Because in Masonic Symbolism they are associated with St. John the Baptist's Day in Midsummer, and St. John the Evangelist's Day in Midwinter.
+In Lodges working under the English Constitution, which has de-Christianized its symbolic structure, the lines are said to represent Moses (the Prophet) and Solomon (the Lawgiver) - substantially the same idea.
 The ladder with its "three principal rounds", Faith, Hope, and Charity, rises to the Heavens between the two parallels.

-Now, when you look at this Point-within-a-Circle-Bounded-by-Two-Parallel-Lines together with the Ladder and its three levels you see a pattern very similar to the three columns.
-There are three verticals, two of which (the Lines) relate to active and passive functions while the third, the Ladder, reaches to the heavens and provides the means "...by which we hope to arrive there".
-The ladder, which I think is a representation of individual con-
+Now, when you look at this "point within a circle bound by two parallel lines" together with the Ladder and its three levels you see a pattern very similar to the three columns.
+There are three verticals, two of which relate to active and passive functions, while the third, the Ladder, reaches to the heavens and provides the means by which we hope to arrive there.
+The Ladder, which I think is a representation of individual consciousness, has "three principle rounds" or levels, represented by Faith, Hope and Charity.
+This corresponds to the three lower levels of the four-level Universe we observed earlier.
+Both the Macrocosmic "Landscape" and the Microcosmic "Man" share the fourth level of Divinity, represented by the Blazing Star, or Glory.
+Taken together the Ladder and the point within a Circle represent the human individual, made in the image of God, according to the same principles on which the Universe is based.